 Wallace was the most prominent East Coast practictioner of “gangsta rap."
 His 1994 record Ready to Die sold millions.
 That same year, Shakur, the West Coast’s leading rapper, was shot several times in a robbery at a recording studio in New York.
 Shakur claimed that Wallace was partially responsible and later taunted Wallace on one of his songs.
 He claimed to have slept with Wallace’s ex-wife, singer Faith Evans, and insulted the overweight rapper for his ample girth.

 Wallace’s raps about violent street life were not completely fiction.
 He grew up in a poor section of Brooklyn and had many run-ins with the law growing up.
 Even after he reached stardom in the music world, his legal woes continued.
 In the summer of 1996 he was arrested when police found marijuana and firearms at his New Jersey home.
-He also gave a new meaning to fan appreciation when he assaulted a pair of admirers with a baseball bat.
+He also assaulted a pair of admirers with a baseball bat.
 The murder of Wallace has never been solved, though it has been suggested that either Marion “Suge” Knight, the former head of Death Row Records, Shakur’s label, or the Crips gang may be be responsible.
 Knight was also shot (but not wounded seriously) in the fatal Las Vegas attack on Shakur and is rumored to have engineered a retaliatory strike against Wallace, whom he held responsible for the Las Vegas shooting.
 Knight has been incarcerated for a fatal hit-and-run since 2018.